tylerwhall/zephyr-rust/README.rst

 Overview
 ********
 Zephyr_ module for building a Cargo project and linking it into a Zephyr image.
-Add this directory to ZEPHYR_MODULES to build a Cargo library project (located in the Zephyr app's source directory by default) and link it into the Zephyr app.
+Add this directory to ZEPHYR_EXTRA_MODULES to build a Cargo library project (located in the Zephyr app's source directory by default) and link it into the Zephyr app.

 Features
 ========